MarMigMon/doof/README.md

   * [x] Speech activity is launched from this page
   * [x] Profile page (including their recipes) of user who contributed that recipe can be accessed by clicking their handle

+**Speech Activity**
+* [x] While recipe is being played, there is a user progress bar.
+  * [x] Recipe progress persists across configuration changes
+  * [x] Steps are displayed in card views in a view pager
+  * [x] User can stop, pause, replay, and resume recipe dictation / speech recognition
+  * [x] User can configure speed of recipe dictation
+  * [x] Relevant ingredients are listed beneath each step while a popup can be toggled to view full ingredient list
+  * [x] App automatically updates recipes completed count upon reaching the last step and displays confetti

+**Misc**
+* [x] Transition animations between fragments
+* [x] Empty state images for notifications and profile tabs

 The following **stretch goals** are implemented: